lieszkol/november-gallery/README.md

  - [ ] Improve handling of videos uploaded to the site
  - [ ] Add alternative lightbox/carousel gallery script support
  - [ ] Support titles & captions embedded into the image files, or in sidecar files (with support for multiple languages) (titles & captions are only supported when uploading through the backend "Gallery" page)
- - [ ] ~~Cache image data in database instead of reading it all in from the filesystem every time~~ → now that the back-end gallery page is available,
+ - [ ] ~~Cache image data in database instead of reading it all in from the filesystem every time~~ → the new back-end Gallery page is a good alternative to the Media Manager and it makes use of the database

 # Deployment, Installation & Usage